 Alternative detection methods for performance indicators of the oxic state of bottom sediments: indicator inter-calibration and thresholds

-Potential impacts associated with biochemical oxygen demanding (BOD) matter effluents at aquaculture sites are currently assessed by monitoring the oxic state of the bottom sediment.
-Performance indicators, such as sulfide concentrations and Redox Potential (Eh), are currently used to determine the effects of BOD matter deposits.
-Previous research has shown that the standard method for quantifying total free sulfides in sediments can provide inaccurate results as a result of contamination with mineral sulfides, calibration variability, and inappropriate sample storage.
-Eh measurements are also known to have high variability.
+Potential impacts associated with biochemical oxygen demanding (BOD) matter effluents at aquaculture sites are assessed by monitoring the oxic state of the bottom sediment.
+Performance indicators, such as sulfide concentrations and Redox Potential (Eh), are used to determine the effects of BOD matter deposits.
+Previous research had shown that the standard method for quantifying total free sulfides in sediments can provide inaccurate results as a result of contamination with mineral sulfides, calibration variability, and inappropriate sample storage.
+Eh measurements were also known to have high variability.
 There is ongoing research to develop and validate alternative methods for measuring total free sulfides and dissolved oxygen in sediments that solve many of these problems.
-This project will inter-calibrate available oxic state indicators to ensure they provide comparable information on sediment oxic state, and develop thresholds for the oxic state indicators that equate to the management objective of no greater than 50% biodiversity loss.
-Additional thresholds will be identified that can be used to classify the oxic status of sediments over the full range of possible biological effects from sediment organic enrichment (i.e. oxic to anoxic).
-A new pore water sampling technology will be developed that would greatly reduce aquaculture monitoring costs while also eliminating concerns over the capacity of present sampling approaches (grabs and cores) to provide undisturbed surficial sediment and pore water samples.
+This project aimed to inter-calibrate available oxic state indicators to ensure they provide comparable information on sediment oxic state, and develop thresholds for the oxic state indicators that equate to the management objective of no greater than 50% biodiversity loss.
+Additional thresholds were identified which can be used to classify the oxic status of sediments over the full range of possible biological effects from sediment organic enrichment (i.e. oxic to anoxic).
+A new pore water sampling technology was developed that will greatly reduce aquaculture monitoring costs while also eliminating concerns over the capacity of present sampling approaches (grabs and cores) to provide undisturbed surficial sediment and pore water samples.

 Cranford, P.J., L. Brager, and D. Wong.
 2017.
 A dual indicator approach for monitoring benthic impacts from organic enrichment with test application near Atlantic salmon farms.
 Marine Pollution Bulletin.
 124:258-265.